vega/vega/packages/vega-util/README.md

 entry indicating a property of an input object to be used to produce representative key values.
 The resulting key function is an [accessor](#accessor) instance with the accessor name `'key'`.
+The optional *flat* argument is a boolean flag indicating if the field names should be treated as flat property names, side-stepping nested field lookups normally indicated by dot or bracket notation.
+By default, *flat* is `false` and nested property lookup is performed.

 ```js
 var keyf = vega.key(['foo', 'bar']);